-It also provides an opportunity to problematize, to reflect on the following:
+It also provides an opportunity to problematize and to reflect on the following:

-- a subject of a study – what we want to learn and the reasons that motivate us to make a research effort
+- The subject of a study – what we want to learn and the reasons that motivate us to make a research effort

-- the results of research – benefits of the results of a study and possible fields of their use
+- Results of research – benefits of the research findings and possible fields of their use

-- the influence of a study – on competitiveness, building advantages, and increasing profits
+- Influence of a study – on competitiveness, building advantages, and increasing profits

-- the research relevance – the ability to test different studies on the same research problem and, thanks to it, obtain a much broader and more complex perspective
+- Research relevance – the ability to test different studies on the same research problem and, thanks to it, obtain a much broader and more complex perspective